 Play the chords you’ve decided on and hum a melody.
 Again, if you know a little bit of music theory, you’ll know what notes fit in the scale.

-But, if you have a knack for singing already, you’ll be able to hear if your melody doesn’t fit without the knowledge of scales.
+But, if you have a knack for singing and playing guitar already, you’ll be able to hear if your melody doesn’t fit without the knowledge of scales.
 If you’re unsure, record yourself on your phone or computer and listen back.